KasparEtter/ef1p/pages/email/email.md

 Unless a mailing list uses unpredictable [variable envelope return paths (VERP)](#bounce-messages), [bounce messages](#bounce-messages) can easily be forged, which means that you can unsubscribe other people from the mailing list.
-Similarly, it's often the case that only approved senders send a message to all subscribers of a mailing list.
+Similarly, it's often the case that only approved senders can send a message to all subscribers of a mailing list.
 Anyone who knows how to spoof emails can easily bypass this restriction and spam the mailing list.

 Email address spoofing can be prevented by enforcing [domain authentication](#domain-authentication),